tjko/pico-lfs/README.md

 ### Multicore support

-If program using this library is usign _pico_multicore_ library, it should get detected automatically (as ```LIB_PICO_MULTICORE``` should be defined during compilation).
+If program using this library is using _pico_multicore_ library, it should get detected automatically (as ```LIB_PICO_MULTICORE``` should be defined during compilation).

 NOTE, when _multicore_ support is enabled flash programming and erase functions will always